openkruise/kruise/FAQ.md

 FAQ contains some frequently asked questions about two aspects:

 - First, user-facing functionalities.
-- Second, underlying concept and thoery.
+- Second, underlying concept and theory.

-Techinical questions will not be included in openkruise/kruise's FAQ.
+Technical questions will not be included in openkruise/kruise's FAQ.

 ## Advanced Statefulset